The Filing Lifecycle

 A clerk picks up the filing from the queue (or it is auto-assigned via routing rules).
 The clerk opens the review page to examine each document.

-• The filing card moves to the "Under Review" column on the Kanban board
+* The filing moves to the "Under Review" column on the filing queue board

 After reviewing the documents, the clerk makes one of four decisions: